narcisolobo/wos-pb-web-fun/02-web-fundamentals/css/04-inline-and-block/README.md

 Block elements are ideal for larger sections, such as paragraphs or div containers, which are block by default.

 Inline-block elements are useful when you want elements to flow inline but still have some block-level properties.

+## Plotting Our Blocks Hint
+It can be done in 10 additional lines of CSS code.

+You will only need four properties:
+- display: inline-block
+- vertical-align: top
+- margin (top, bottom, right, left)
+- padding